"Would a just God send good people

 upon himself your death penalty so that you can be spared, and he does.

-and Jesus was the only one capable of absorbing the force of that collision.
+1) - was the only one qualified and able to absorb the impact of that collision.

 unless we truly recognize ourselves as falling short of God's standard of

 perfection (i.e., are "sinners") and believe: